• Aboutus

 The Chatbot’s Brain: How NLP, NLU, and NLG Work Together

-1. Natural Language Processing (NLP): The Ears: The entire cycle starts with this component.
-NLP converts your raw words into a data format that computers can interpret/use.
-This is how the computer correctly processes your input.
+1. Natural Language Processing (NLP): The Ears: This first part begins the process of analyzing and processing your raw language.
+NLP takes your raw language and transforms it into a data-based format that computers can utilize.
+This is essentially how the computer can properly process your input.

-3. Natural Language Generation (NLG): The Mouth: Once NLU understands your input, NLG creates a natural language output (a human-like sentence).
+3. Natural Language Generation (NLG): The Mouth: After NLU has determined what you were trying to communicate through your input, NLG produces a natural language output (human-sounding sentences) in response.

 The Artificial Intelligence Revolution: How “super powered autocomplete” has changed everything